guttulaniharika/Python-Parallel-Text-Handling-Processor/README.md

 10. Search & export

 ---
-⚡ Parallel Processing Logic
+## ⚡ Parallel Processing Logic

  The system uses multiprocessing to speed up text processing.

  The dataset is divided into smaller chunks
  Each chunk is assigned to a CPU core
  All chunks are processed simultaneously
-Results are combined into a final output
+ Results are combined into a final output.
 💡 Workflow
 Dataset → Split into Chunks → Parallel Processing → Merge Results 🚀 Benefit